-It is not news that the man wants to know more about “his best friend”.
-For several centuries, canine behavior has been analyzed and compared with the actions of its closest ancestor, the wolf .
+It is not news that the man wants to know more about “their best friend”.
+For several centuries, canine behavior has been analyzed and compared with the actions of its closest ancestor, the wolf.

-Observing a dog when he sleeps, when he plays or when he moves in the park goes beyond discovering his habits and tastes and also serves to offer him what he needs and anticipate his reactions.
+Observing a dog when it sleeps, when it plays or when it moves in the park goes beyond discovering this habits and tastes and also serves to offer them what it needs and anticipate their reactions.

 Canine ethology is the name given to a branch of biology dedicated to the analysis and description of dog behavior.
-Try to explain why he does things rather than others and if he has habits in common with others of his kind.
+Try to explain why he does things rather than others and if it has habits in common with others of their kind.

 Veterinary science has always been concerned with comparing the behavior of wolves and dogs and it has been concluded that, although they are related, they are also different from each other.
 Because?
 Basically because dogs have adapted to living with humans.

 Surely you have asked yourself a lot of questions about why your dog behaves in one way or another.
 The best way to answer is by relying on a canine ethology expert.

 The help of a canine ethologist